Join Together (The Who song): Background

 With the definitive title of "Join Together", the song was released as a non-album single in 1972, backed with a live and unedited version of Marvin Gaye's "Baby Don't You Do It", recorded at San Francisco's Civic Auditorium on 13 December 1971.
 The single was successful, reaching number 9 on the British singles chart and number 17 on the US Billboard Hot 100.
+It is also the band's highest-charting song in Switzerland.
 The single was the second of three non-album singles relating to the aborted Lifehouse project, the others being "Let's See Action" and "Relay".

 It has been included on several compilations, including Hooligans, The Singles, The Who: The Ultimate Collection, 20th Century Masters: The Millennium Collection: The Best of The Who and The Who Hits 50!.

 Promotion

 A video shot in June 1972 shortly after completing the song featured The Who miming to playback in front of an excited audience.
 Roger Daltrey and Keith Moon play Jew's harps and Pete Townshend and John Entwistle play chord and bass harmonicas respectively to mime to all those instruments played by Townshend.
 Also during the video, Townshend and Daltrey's hands are bandaged.

 The promotional film premiered in the U.S. on American Bandstand on 9 December 1972.